LiamDGray/KeePassPasswordChanger/README.md

 Release-Zip naming convention: KeePassPasswordChanger vX.X.X.X.zip

 **Important:** Let CefBrowser communicate through your firewall BEFORE you start a browser action.
 The best solution therefor is to execute it after you extracted the plugin.
 If the **DuckDuckgo.com** site shows up, you are ready to go :)

+**Notice(s)**
+ - Backup your DB
+ - Logout from active web-sessions (when they are currently opened in your browser)
+ - when a lot of changes fail, this may be due to low internet bandwidth, low cpu power or other cpu-consuming applications (chrome and netflix are evil, believe me ^^)
+ - The bigger your password DB is, the longer will it take so obay the following line:
+ - **DO NOT CLOSE THE APPLICATION WHEN PW CHANGES ARE RUNNING; YOU WILL CORRUPT YOUR DATABASE!**

 # Rebuild it on your own :)